trannamtrung1st/open-ai-assistant-poc/Documents/Instructions.md

 ### 2. Check asset health status
 + This is to detect anomaly, detect anything wrong with a given asset, check assets' health status, summary of its time series data in a given time period
-+ First, you have to call "GetTimeSeries" function
-+ This function will return the raw time series data and then you have to analyze them
++ First, you will always have to call "GetTimeSeries" function.
+This function will return the assetId and the data content, then you have to analyze it but don't display the raw data content.

 ### 3. All other requests
 + Perform file search or use your knowledge